Print This Post

 ||Supreme Court of Judicature

-Registration and procedure of Foreign Judgements in Jersey
+Registration and procedure of Foreign Judgments in Jersey

 - where there have been proceedings by way of appeal against the judgment, after the date of the last judgment given in those proceedings, to have the judgment registered in the Royal Court.